2013 Chevrolet Suburban

 Cargo space is plentiful, with 137.4 cubic feet of storage behind the front seats (second row folded, third row removed); if you aren't interested in cargo space you don't need a Suburban.
 With all the seats in place and set for passengers, 45.8 cubic feet of cargo space is available, with 90 behind the second row with the third row removed.
 You'll need to lift stuff about two-and-a-half feet off the ground to load the cargo area, and rear side doors without wheel cutouts make entry and loading much easier.

 Given the lift-over height at the rear bumper, it's not easy to climb up in through the back to reach things, especially since there are no grab handles; nor are there standard hooks or nets in the back.
-But there is a nice compartment over the left wheel well, for tools, flashlights, snow chains or the like.
+But there is a nice compartment over the left wheel well, for light tools or flashlights.

 Smart storage space abounds.
 The huge console has deep storage and a tray on top.
 There are two cup holders in a removable tray forward of the console, and one in each wide door pocket.
 There's a slot in the dash just to the left of the turn signal, perfect for coins or tickets.

-The driver's seat offers a good view over the low dash, perhaps the best visibility in truck-dom.
+The driver's seat offers a good view over the low dash, one of the best views in truck-dom.
 The seats are designed for American comfort rather than European firmness, and can be ordered with heat and cooling.
 The front seats are bucket seats on most models, but a bench seat can be specified to allow three passengers in the front.

 The second row can be outfitted with a bench seat or a pair of buckets.
 The bench seat is split, so the right third of the seat folds independently of the left to allow curb-side entry to the third row; it also allows skis or boards on the right with two passengers on the left.
 With bucket seats in the second row, you can climb into the third row from either side; the second-row buckets can be released at the touch of a button, and are heated if you option right.
 Only full-size utilities and crossovers, minivans, and Ford's Flex offer the kind of room you find in the first two rows of the Suburban.

-Third-seat room is good compared to most three-row SUV and crossover vehicles which aren't as long, as wide or both.
+Third-seat room is good compared to many three-row SUV and crossover vehicles which aren't as long, as wide or both.

 Cabin materials and style show a pleasant feel and appearance more car-like than utility appliance; with woodgrain trim, and leather in the upper models, the only reason to upgrade to an Escalade ESV would be more power, but you'd lose 4WD trail ability in the process.